 Megan was jovial when she opened the door to Luke.
 ‘Detective…twice in the one day…This is becoming a habit,’ she smiled.
 ‘Come in…what can I do for you this time?’

-'Can I get you a coffee or something else…?
-She indicated towards the rear kitchen.
-'You were lucky you caught me, I am just in from work.’
+Luke entered without answering. ’Can I get you a coffee or something else…?
+She gestured towards the rear kitchen.
+‘You were lucky you caught me, I am just in from work.’

 ‘Sure,’ Megan said.

 ‘You mentioned that when you came home you went upstairs and looked in on Emily…’